 Have you heard of the three black crows candlestick pattern?
-If not, read on to learn more about how this formation can help you profit from forex volatility.
+If not, read on to learn more about how this formation can help you profit from financial market volatility.

-The three black crows chart formation is a bearish reversal pattern.
+The three black crows chart formation (3 black crows) is a bearish reversal pattern.
 It consists of three consecutive bearish candles that form within an uptrend.

 What is the Three Black Crows Pattern?

 The three black crows chart pattern is a bearish reversal candlestick pattern.
 It consists of three consecutive, relatively long bearish candlesticks that occur during an uptrend.

 Three black crows may be commonly found in the CFD markets.

 Financial market traders view three black crows as a potential shorting signal much like the bearish 3 bar play pattern.
 Thus, the pattern may be readily incorporated into bullish trend reversal trading strategies.

 How to Identify and Use Three Black Crows?